inivert/unite-ui/content/2.components/index.md

 ---
-title: Components
+title: Inspira Components
-description: List of all the components provided by unite-ui.
+description: List of all the components provided by Inspira UI.
 icon: "lucide:component"
 ---